mathigon/tropicsu/lessons/abiotic-stress/content.md

 This long duration laboratory activity  will enable students to demonstrate the effect of environmental changes on the growth and development of some landscape and crop grasses.

 2. ['01: Introduction to stress physiology of plants'](https://www.youtube.com/watch?v=S5CYPwk4YN8):
-This video lecture, by Dr Nadine Rühr, Karlsruhe Institute of Technology (KIT), Germany, can be used as an alternative to introduce the topic of plant stress physiology.
+This video lecture, by Dr Nadine Rï¿½hr, Karlsruhe Institute of Technology (KIT), Germany, can be used as an alternative to introduce the topic of plant stress physiology.